J.K. Rowling Reveals The Five Things It Would Take To Summon Her — And It Involves Trump

 Making J.K.
 Rowling appear is easier than previously thought.
-As it turns out, all you need is combination of snacks, cute pets, writing supplies and “something stupid Trump said.
+As it turns out, all you need is a combination of snacks, cute pets, writing supplies, and “something stupid Trump said.

 The Harry Potter author responded to a magic-related question posed by a Twitter user who wanted to know what five items would make the person in question appear if put in a salt circle, Time reported.
 The question, which wasn’t directed at Rowling specifically, was referring to the practice of drawing salt circles in a ritual manner as a protected space for casting spells.